mteather/pysparkdemo/README.md

-# Test project to use PySpark to transform a nested JSON file into a flat CSV file
+# Test project to use pyspark to transform a nested JSON file into a flat CSV file

-A test project to transform nested JSON data into a flattened CSV format.

 ## Input

 This test project uses the following JSON input data (test-input.json):

+`

 {
 	"id": "1",